Strkmn/yt-dlp/README.md

                                     for YouTube and Twitch
     --no-live-from-start            Download livestreams from the current time (default)
+    --wait-for-video MIN[-MAX][:RETRIES]
-    --wait-for-video MIN[-MAX]      Wait for scheduled streams to become available.
+                                    Wait for scheduled streams to become
+                                    available.
 Pass the minimum number of
-                                    seconds (or range) to wait between retries --no-wait-for-video             Do not wait for scheduled streams (default) --wait-retries RETRIES          Number of retries while waiting for scheduled streams to become available
+                                    seconds (or range) to wait between retries.
-                                    (default is infinite). --wait-for-video must
-                                    also be set
+                                    RETRIES is the maximum number of additional attempts if the video is still unavailable after waiting (default is infinite)
-    --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --color [STREAM:]POLICY         Whether to emit color codes in output,
+    --no-wait-for-video             Do not wait for scheduled streams (default) --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --color [STREAM:]POLICY         Whether to emit color codes in output,